msaxton/Humanities-Librarian/slides.md

-# Micah's Approach to Librarianship
+# The Evolving State of Arts & Humanities Librarianship

 ## Hello, I'm Micah.